davidgiven/fluxengine/doc/using.md

   5. Connect the FluxEngine to your PC via USB --- using the little socket on the board, not the big programmer plug.

-  6. Insert a scratch disk and do `.obj/fe-rpm` from the shell.
+  6. Insert a scratch disk and do `fluxengine rpm` from the shell.
 The motor should work and it'll tell you that the disk is spinning at about 300 rpm for a 3.5" disk, or 360 rpm for a 5.25" disk.
 If it doesn't, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new).

-  7. Do `.obj/fe-testbulktransport` from the shell.
+  7. Do `fluxengine testbulktransport` from the shell.
 It'll measure your USB bandwidth.
 Ideally you should be getting above 900kB/s.
 FluxEngine needs about 850kB/s, so if you're getting less than this, try a different USB port.

   8. Insert a standard PC formatted floppy disk into the drive (probably a good idea to remove the old disk first).
-Then do `.obj/fe-readibm`.
+Then do `fluxengine read ibm`.
 It should read the disk, emitting copious diagnostics, and spit out an `ibm.img` file containing the decoded disk image (either 1440kB or 720kB depending).

   9. Profit!

 ## The programs

-I'm sorry to say that the programs are very badly documented --- they're moving too quickly for the documentation to keep up.
-They do all respond to `--help`.
+I'm sorry to say that the client program is very badly documented --- it's moving too quickly for the documentation to keep up.
+It does respond to `--help` or `help` depending on context.
 There are some common properties, described below.

 ### Source and destination specifiers